 - for invoices for more than $500, the client may (i) as agreed in writing, pay in full prior to commencement of services, or pay 50% prior to commencement of services with the balance payable prior to return of the edited document.

 - A 10% discount may be provided to selected clients for payment in full in advance.
 Any discount will be reflected in the invoice.
 (Please note that a discount will not apply to accounts where a third party is either paying the invoice directly or reimbursing the client)

 16. Where payment is to be made by a third party the invoice will be directed to the third party and will request payment in full, payable in accordance with the agreed terms.

-19. Available methods of payment include direct deposit, BPay, PayPal and Stripe (credit card).
+20. Available methods of payment include direct deposit, BPay, PayPal and Stripe (credit card)